 With the election of President Donald Trump in 2016, and his properties located in PBC, there was a marked escalation of protests and civil disturbances.
 These were most evident in the winter months when the president spent many weekends at his home in the Town of Palm Beach.
-Agencies throughout PBC spent a great deal of time and resources to ensure the safety of the

-President and his family when they were in the area, as well as the safety of protesters in the areas surrounding his home in Palm Beach.
-The PBC LMS HVA Sub-Committee recognized the increased likelihood of civil disturbances in the analyses of probabilities located in Appendix A. Additionally, Presidential visits, while bringing civil disturbance issues, are also, by nature, domestic security hazards.
-Therefore, the planning process for Presidential visits is contained in the PBC Domestic Security Plan.
+Agencies throughout PBC spent a great deal of time and resources to ensure the safety of the president and his family when they were in the area, as well as the safety of protesters in the areas surrounding his home in Palm Beach.
+The PBC LMS HVA Subcommittee recognized the increased likelihood of civil disturbances in the analyses of probabilities located in Appendix A. Additionally, Presidential visits, while bringing civil disturbance issues, are also, by nature, domestic security hazards, therefore the planning process for those visits is contained in the PBC Domestic Security Plan.

-May 31- June 6, 2020 - The national protests initially started after the murder of George Floyd during his arrest by Minneapolis police officers on May 25, 2020.
-The Palm Beach County protests started in downtown West Palm Beach on May 31 and eventually turned into a march that shut down I-95 in both directions.
+May 31- June 6, 2020-.
+The national protests initially started after the murder of George Floyd during his arrest by Minneapolis police officers on May 25, 2020.
+The Palm Beach County protests started in downtown West Palm Beach on May 31 and eventually turned into a march and shut down I-95 in both directions.
 Law enforcement was able to reopen the interstate.
-A tense standoff with protestors started in the evening and turned into crowds vandalizing the Palm Beach County Courthouse and area businesses.
-More protests endured the following days in Belle Glade, Boca Raton, Boynton Beach, Delray Beach, and Lake Worth Beach.
-For the most part, these protests were peaceful.
+A tense standoff with protestors started in the evening and turned into crowds vandalizing the Palm Beach County Courthouse and stores.
+More protests endured the following days in Belle Glade, Boca Raton,

+Boynton Beach, Delray Beach, and Lake Worth Beach.
+These protests were peaceful for the most part.